wellsst/circuitshuffle/README.md

 * Warmups/cooldowns -  Add perhaps as just a suggestion
 * Saved exercise sets/favourites - UI Change
 * Fix LookupData to not include description in the findOrSave
-* Scheduled reminders to get moving and weekly/monthly report
 * Add some kind of legal verbiage, and agree to terms checkbox on signup
-* stop the timer (properly)
+* stop the timer in Angular and display the correct total time (properly)
+* Better app for mobile see like: https://houssein.me/progressive-angular-applications

 ## WIP
 * Display logged in as username  (needs alignment)
 * Change password
 * forgotten pass
+* Week by week, month by month reports or charts or something.
+* Scheduled reminders to get moving and weekly/monthly report

 ### Deferred